ltouati/vfs-gcs/README.md

 3. App Engine standard environment credentials.
 4. Compute Engine credentials.

-Here is an example using the API
+Here is an example using the API:
 ```java
  String currFileNameStr;